top of page

 My pompous boss Bernie sent us on a two-day management course.
 The most amusing module was about negative thoughts and how to improve your relationship with your boss.
 I nearly wept with laughter when it was suggested that Bernie and I needed some bonding time to improve our working relationship.
 I feared his idea of bonding would be rather different to mine.

-The most informative and entertaining module of the course was called ‘Your Fifty Shades, you need to know yourself before you can really get to know your customer’.
+The most informative and entertaining module of our bonding course was called ‘Your Fifty Shades, you need to know yourself before you can really get to know your customer’.

 We were given fifty pieces of paper each and a pen.
+I was losing the will to live, and my mischievous side unfortunately got the better of me.
 We had to write 10 good things and 10 bad things about ourselves.
 10 achievements, 10 ambitions and 10 of our most embarrassing moments.
-A rather weird task, but I went along with it with a mischievous attitude.
+A rather weird task, but I went along with it with the wrong attitude.

-The trainer picked one piece of paper from my ‘good things’ pile and read it to the other people in the room… ‘Telling our rotund sales director Peter Hardstaff’s wife that he was having an affair with the cleaner in the office’.
+The trainer picked one piece of paper from my ‘good things’ pile and read it to the other people in the room.
+My face started to heat up, and I put my head down.

+I reflected on the night it happened.
 I didn't mean to cause trouble, but I was drunk at the Christmas party and I just spoke my mind.
-I got a verbal warning for it, but thankfully, the wife didn't believe me.
+I got a verbal warning for it, but thankfully, the wife didn't believe me at the time.

 There were a few sniggers from my audience, and I cringed.
 Bernie raised his eyebrow.

 "Only kidding," I said to the room full of people staring at me.
-I could feel my face going red.
+I tried to grab my pile of declarations off the trainer.

 The trainer looked just as apprehensive as I when he read one from my ‘achievements pile’…